 Creative Photography Techniques

-I would assume most of people have heard this term before.
+I would assume most of people have heard this term before, but might be unaware of how this effect is achieved.
 In still photography, this is when you take separate photos and stitch them together to create one large, and usually long, image.
 The purpose is showing the viewer a wide view of a particular space.
+I love to do panoramic shots when I'm visting the ocean, and want to capture what I'm seeing to the right and left of me, not just what's right in front of me.
 Sometimes the stitching of the images will be done automatically by the camera by utilizing an included panoramic setting built into the camera.
-The other times, this stitching process will be done using photo editing software.
-In the last couple versions of Adobe Photoshop, there is a feature that can merge your photos together to make a panoramic out of multiple images by selecting the images involved and letting the program do the work.
+Then other times, this stitching process will be done using photo editing software.
+In the latest versions of Adobe Photoshop, there is a feature that can merge your photos together to make a panoramic out of multiple images by selecting the images involved and letting the program do the work!

 High Dynamic Range (HDR)

-I am sure you have seen images where a biker is biking down the street and is clearly in focus while the rest of the background is blurred by motion.
-This can be used to create the feeling of speed or to simply emphasize motion.
+I am sure you have seen images where a biker is riding down the street and is clearly in focus while the rest of the background is blurred by motion.
+They got this effect by panning, and it can be used to create the feeling of speed or to simply emphasize motion.
 You achieve this by selecting a slower shutter speed, which will naturally blur faster movement, and then move the camera in the same direction as your moving subject (biker).
 This allows the camera to focus, maintaining clarity for the subject while the non-moving parts of the scene are blurred by the camera’s movement.
 A similar effect can be created by zooming while pressing the shutter release button to capture your image and can give an almost three-dimensional effect to your image.

 This type of photography is similar to cartooning or video.
 Basically, you take a photograph of the exact same composition at set intervals.
 For example; you want to capture a cityscape at different times of the day to show how the changes in light change the image over time.
 Sometimes, these images are then shown in sequence displaying the changes as a video would.
 To do this type of photography, you will need an intervalometer or a camera with an intervalometer built-in.
 An intervalometer is a device that will cause a camera to take a photo at set intervals (i.e. a photo every minute, hour, sec, etc…).